Nonlinear dynamics of femtosecond laser interaction with the central nervous system in zebrafish: Results

-For the samples deemed healthy in the first series of the experiment, we examined photo damage on the skin, using transgenic zebrafish with fluorescently labeled basal keratinocytes of the bilayered epidermis.
-Figure \ref{fig2} e) depicts the bright-field, GFP-labeled basal keratinocytes and mKate2-labeled neurons following irradiation above the damage intensity threshold at 1030\,nm.
-We observed a sharply declined fluorescence of the neuronal marker but not epidermal marker after irradiation, indicating that tissue damage was limited to deep-tissue levels.
-Similar results are observed for irradiation at the other two wavelengths, where no apparent damage was detected on the epidermis.
-To exclude the possibility that the reduction of fluorescence signal is a consequence of bleaching of the fluorophore and not due to tissue damage, we reassessed the animals at 24 hpi and 48 hpi.
-This showed an imperfect fluorescence pattern of the white matter tracts, supporting the regrowth of irradiation-damaged axonal fibers rather than recovery of fluorescence (Figure \ref{fig3} a).
-To provide further evidence for tissue damage or its absence in the respective conditions, we assessed apoptosis by TUNEL assay and monitored the recruitment of immune cells and fibroblasts (Figure \ref{fig3} b-d) to the irradiated site \cite{tsata2021switch,tsarouchasdynamic}.
+For the samples deemed healthy upon irradiation of intense femtosecond pulses at 1030\,nm, we examined potential damage to the skin using (\textit{krtt1c19e}:GFP) transgenic zebrafish with fluorescently labeled basal keratinocytes of the bilayered epidermis.
+Figure \ref{fig2_a} depicts the bright-field, GFP-labeled basal keratinocytes and mKate2-labeled neurons (visualized in \textit{elavl3}:rasmKate2 transgenic animals) following irradiation above the damage intensity threshold at 1030\,nm.
+After irradiation, we observed a sharply declined fluorescence of the neuronal marker but not the epidermal marker, indicating that tissue damage was largely limited to the focal area.
+Similar results are observed for irradiation at the other two wavelengths, where no apparent damage was detected on the epidermis (see Supplementary Figure 3 for more information).

+To exclude the possibility that the reduction of fluorescence signal in the spinal cord is a consequence of bleaching of the fluorophore and not due to tissue damage, we reassessed the irradiated animals at 24\,hpi and 48\,hpi.
+This showed an imperfect fluorescence pattern of the white matter tracts, supporting the regrowth of irradiation-damaged axonal fibers rather than recovery of fluorescence, which occurs in larval zebrafish within 48 hours after mechanical transection as previously reported \cite{wehner2017wnt} (Figure \ref{fig3} a,b).
+To provide further evidence for tissue damage or its absence in the respective conditions, we assessed cellular apoptosis by TUNEL assay and monitored the recruitment of immune cells and fibroblasts (Figure \ref{fig3} c-e) to the irradiated site \cite{tsata2021switch,tsarouchasdynamic}.
 Consistent with tissue damage, we observed the emergence of TUNEL\textsuperscript{+} cells as well as the recruitment of reactive fibroblasts (visualized with \textit{pdgfrb}:GFP transgenic animals) and macrophages (visualized with \textit{mpeg1}:mCherry transgenic animals) in samples irradiated at 1030\,nm for 30\,s above the damage threshold.
-In contrast, for samples irradiated below the damage threshold, we did not observe TUNEL\textsuperscript{+}, fibroblasts, or macrophages accumulating at the irradiation site.
-This supports our observation of nonlinear scaling of the damage at near-infrared and the absence of any gradual damage at this wavelength.
+In contrast, for samples irradiated just below the damage threshold, we did not detect TUNEL signal, fibroblasts, or macrophages accumulating at the irradiation site.
+This supports our observation of the highly nonlinear scaling of the damage at NIR and the absence of any gradual damage at this wavelength.